Court costs in contesting a will may run into thousands.

-24. Orders may be made capping the costs that may be recovered by a party in circumstances including, but not limited to, cases in which the net distributable value of the estate (excluding costs of the proceedings) is less than $500,000.
+24. Orders may be made capping the costs that may be recovered by a party.
+This might be in circumstances in which the net distributable value of the estate excluding costs of the proceedings is less than $500,000.

 Possible outcomes in a court order may include:

 - the losing party pays the costs of the winner (party to party), in addition to their own costs (solicitor/client3);

 - payment of a part of the other side’s costs they incurred on a particular issue;